GowthamReddy277/pull-request-practice/README.md

 # pull-request-practice
-respository for practicing pull requests
+respository for practicing the github pull requests workflow
-"#Pull Request Practice\n\nThis respository is for practising the Github pull request workflow."